 As stated earlier it is not a good idea to lag behind in a math class.
-Most of the math teacher work out the problems in front of the students.
-If same is the case with your teacher take this to your advantage and solve the problems alongside her.
+Most of the math teachers work out the problems in front of the students.
+If the same is the case with your teacher take this to your advantage and solve the problems alongside her.
 Don't blindly copy down whatever she is writing on the board.

 Take notes in a proper fashion.
 They will help you remember the concepts for a longer time, and this practice would make revisions a lot easier for you.
 Don't just write the questions and their solutions.
 Also, jot down the process of solving a problem.
 This will save you the extra effort of figuring things out when you open your notebook to study.

 Clarify any doubts immediately.
 Math is not a subject to wait until the end of the class to clear out queries.
 Since each step is crucial for solving a problem, your mind has to be clear at all stages.
 Also, volunteer to answer a question if you know the answer.
 This is a great confidence booster, and it also raises you in the sight of your teacher.
 This way your teacher thinks that you are a bright student and she will naturally extend a helping hand toward you once she knows you are a sincere student.

 3. Try to Finish Your Homework As Soon As Possible

 When you complete your homework the same day that it has been assigned, the concepts become clearer, and they are fresh in your mind.
 It also gives you a nice practice of what you studied in class, and ultimately a topic or two are fully prepared.
 If you delay your homework, then you have to work harder with the same thing over and over again, and that is not an efficient way to study.
 Even if you are not able to finish your homework the same day at least make sure that you complete it before the next class.
 That way you can note down any doubts and clarify them with your teacher in the next class.